barbinbrad/dispatch/client/examples/javascript/README.md

 ## Running the tests

-To run the tests, you can run:
+Make sure you hae the server and edge device running.
+Then to run the tests, you can run:

 ```sh
 deno run --allow-net --allow-read  stress-test.ts